HOW TO SPOT SIGNS OF ANXIETY IN YOUR CHILD

-So what are Professor Creswell’s tips for preventing and managing problems?
+So what are Professor Creswell’s tips for helping a child with anxiety?

-A lot of parents worry that by talking about a problem like anxiety they may make it worse.
-The important thing is to think not about ‘whether’ you talk about it but ‘how’ you talk about it?
+A lot of parents worry that by speaking to their child about anxiety they may make it worse.
+The important thing is to think not about ‘whether’ you talk about it but ‘how’ you talk about it.

 When you are talking about fears, be curious.
 Try to understand them.
 What do they think will happen and why?
 Some children may not be able to say exactly what they are worried about beyond that they feel scared and get upset.